Perfect for 8 innings, Rays settle for 4-1 win over Orioles

 Chris Davis followed with a line drive to third baseman Michael Brosseau.

+“Stanek was just dominating,” Orioles manager Brandon Hyde said.
+“Yarbrough, that was the best I’ve ever seen him.”

-Brosseau and Austin Meadows homered off Tom Eshelman (0-2) as Rays won three of four from the Orioles, who own the worst record in the majors.
+Brosseau and Austin Meadows homered off Tom Eshelman (0-2) as the Rays won three of four from the Orioles, who own the worst record in the majors.

-It’s been a tough season for Baltimore, but on this day the struggling team at least avoided the embarrassment of making 27 outs without getting a man on base.
+It’s been a tough season for Baltimore, but on this day the struggling team at least avoided making 27 outs without getting a man on base.

+“I saw a little frustration from our guys, which is OK.
+They’re showing some emotion about being embarrassed,” Hyde said.
+“You’re just hoping and wishing somebody is going to get a hit.”

 COLD IN JULY